wak1616/ai_calc/README.md

 ## Model Information

-The application uses an XGBoost model and optionally a PyTorch-based Monotonic Neural Network model for predictions.
+The application uses an XGBoost model (default) and optionally a PyTorch-based Monotonic Neural Network model for predictions.

 - The XGBoost model file `XGBoost_model_full.json` is included in this repository in the `backend/` directory.
 - **For the Monotonic Neural Network option:** You need to place the following files into the `backend/` directory:
     - `model_weights.pth` (PyTorch model state dictionary)
-    - `model_components.joblib` (Scalers and label encoders)
+    - `model_components.joblib` (Scalers, label encoders, and feature orders)

 These files are required for the "Monotonic Neural Network" selection to function.